XanClic/g1/README.md

     $ make
     $ ./g1 --min-lod=4

-Also, you need OpenGL 3.3+ (currently, there is no actualy reason for that; but I will probably have geometry shaders sooner or later) and preferably a card and driver which support bindless textures (hint: Mesa does not).
+Also, you need OpenGL 3.3+ and preferably a card and driver which support bindless textures (hint: Mesa does not).
 It will work without, too, though.

 TODO